-graylog Search Streams Alerts Dashboards Sources System / Inputs 🕶 In 200 / Out 200 msg/s
+graylog Search Streams Alerts Dashboards Sources System / Inputs - In 200 / Out 200 msg/s

 New extractor for input RAW TCP

-nessage that is received by an input.
-Use them to extract and transform any text data into fields that allow you easy filtering and analysis later on.

-Find more information a about extractors in the documentation.
+restage that is received by an input.
+Use them to extract and transform any text data into fields that allow you easy filtering and analysis later on. beout extractors in the documentation.

 Example message

 10.0.18

 Wrong example?
-You can load an nother message.
+You can load ar nother message .

 Extractor configura tion

 Extractor type Lookup Table

-Source field source
+Source field saurce

-Lookup Table Host names 👻 Тгу
+Lookup Table Host names Тгу

 Lookup tables can be created here .

 Condition Always try to extract

 Only attempt extraction if field contains string

-Only attempt extraction if field matches regular expression

-Extracting only from messages that match a certain condition helps you avoiding wrong or unnecessary extractions and can also save CPU resources.
+Only attempt extraction if field matches regular expression Extracting only from messages that match a certain condition helps you avoiding wrong or unnecessary extractions and can also save CPU resources.

+en actus any nan mesages and materia commentation miles year analise in any accuracy of antioconsis and contrast or o resources

 Store as field hostname

 Choose a field name to store the extracted value.
 It can only contain alphanumeric characters and underscores.
-Example: http_response_code.
+Example: http:response_code.

-Extraction strategy ⊛ Copy ⊚ Cut
+Extraction strategy 🖲 Copy 🔘 Cut

 Do you want to copy or cut from source?
 You cannot use the cutting feature on standard fields like message and source.

 Extractor title Lookup host name from IP address

 A descriptive name for this extractor.

-Add converter

-Add converter Select a converter Add converters to transform the extracted value.
-Add
+Add converter Select a converter Add

-Aud converters to d'ansionn the extracted value.
+Add converters to transform the extracted value.

 Create extractor